-- Teachers often require integration of the National History Day theme, but the theme is not required by the Chicago Metro History Fair.
-Projects registered as “NHD eligible” will be assessed on how well their project integrates the NHD theme.
+- Projects registered as “NHD eligible” will be assessed on how well their project integrates the NHD theme.

-- Students may research, create, and enter only one project each year.
+- Students may enter only one project each year.
 Sharing research in multiple projects is not permitted.
-Revising or reusing an entry from a previous year—whether one’s own or another student’s—may result in disqualification.
+Revising or reusing an entry from a previous year—whether one’s own or another student’s—will result in disqualification.

 - Entries submitted for competition must be original and have been researched and developed in the current contest year.

-- Students are responsible for the research, design, and creation of their own project, as well as operating their own equipment and materials.
+- Students are responsible for the research, design, and production of their own project, as well as operating their own equipment and materials, including any narration.
 Students may receive advice from adults on the mechanical aspects of creating an entry and/or reasonable help necessary for safety, but the work must be completed by students.
-Feedback on the student’s work is permissible (help proofreading; suggestions or questions based on the student’s ideas, etc.).
-Materials created by others specifically for use in the entry violate this rule.
+Materials created by others for use in the entry violate this rule.